Positive Markov processes in Laplace duality: Laplace duality: generators

 To start us off, let us endeavour to explore the landscape of spectrally positive pregenerators in Laplace duality that are continuous at zero.
-Firstly, those that correspond to time-changed spectrally positive L\'evy processes -- possibly killed -- and that are in Laplace duality with another spectrally positive pregenerator, continuous at zero, can be pinned down precisely. \begin{definition} For $\Psi\in \pkspLp$ with the representation \eqref{eq:LKpsi} in terms of the L\'evy quadruplet $(\nu,a,b,c)$, i.e. for the Laplace exponent of a possibly killed spectrally positive L\'evy process $Z$, we write $\mathrm{L}^\Psi$ for the operator on $\mathcal{D}$ whose values are specified by $\mathrm{L}^\Psi \ee^y(x):=\Psi(y)e^{-xy}$ for $(x,y)\in [0,\infty]\times (0,\infty)$.
-This is (essentially) the strong generator of $Z$ acting on $\DD$, see e.g. Sato's book \cite[Theorem~31.5]{MR3185174}.
-We also denote by the same symbol $\mathrm{L}^\Psi$ the operator acting on a real-valued function $f$ with domain $D_f$ a subinterval of $[0,\infty)$ unbounded above, according to whenever the right-hand side is well-defined and finite (such $f$ we take as constituting the domain $D_{\mathrm{L}^\Psi}$ of this $\mathrm{L}^\Psi$).
-Context will determine unambiguously which of the two meanings attached to $\mathrm{L}^\Psi$ we intend, but anyway we have the identity $(\mathrm{L}^\Psi f)\vert_{[0,\infty)}=\mathrm{L}^\Psi (f\vert_{[0,\infty)})$ for all $f\in\DD$. \end{definition} \begin{theorem} Let $\mathcal{X}$ be a spectrally positive pregenerator, continuous at zero, satisfying\footnote{By Volkonskii's theorem \cite[Chapter 6]{EthierKurtz} the generators of time-changed possibly killed spectrally positive L\'evy process take this form.}
+Those that correspond to time-changed spectrally positive L\'evy processes -- possibly killed -- and that are in Laplace duality with another spectrally positive pregenerator, continuous at zero, can be pinned down precisely. \begin{definition} Let $\Psi\in \pkspLp$ with the representation \eqref{eq:LKpsi} in terms of the L\'evy quadruplet $(\nu,a,b,c)$.
+We write $\mathrm{L}^\Psi$ for the linear operator on $\mathcal{D}$ whose values are specified by $\mathrm{L}^\Psi \ee^y(x):=\Psi(y)e^{-xy}$ for $(x,y)\in [0,\infty]\times (0,\infty)$.
+We also denote by the same symbol $\mathrm{L}^\Psi$ the operator acting on a real-valued function $f$ with domain $D_f$ a subinterval of $[0,\infty)$ unbounded above, according to provided the r.h.s. is well-defined and finite (such $f$ we take as constituting the domain $D_{\mathrm{L}^\Psi}$ of this $\mathrm{L}^\Psi$). \end{definition} Context will determine unambiguously which of the two meanings attached to $\mathrm{L}^\Psi$ we intend, but anyway we have the identity $(\mathrm{L}^\Psi f)\vert_{[0,\infty)}=\mathrm{L}^\Psi (f\vert_{[0,\infty)})$ for all $f\in\DD$.
+Acting on $\DD$ the operator $\mathrm{L}^\Psi$ is (essentially) the strong generator of a possibly killed spectrally positive L\'evy process with Laplace exponent $\Psi$, see e.g. Sato's book \cite[Theorem~31.5]{MR3185174}.

+For the next theorem, recall the various classes of L\'evy-Khintchine forms, e.g. by consulting Table~\ref{table.3}. \begin{theorem} Let $\mathcal{X}$ be a spectrally positive pregenerator, continuous at zero, satisfying